 We are a church school, closely linked to St John’s Church.
 As a church school we aim to use Christian teaching in all areas of the curriculum and provide an ethos which is caring and respects each child as a unique creation of God.
-Our Christian ethos at Farncombe informs all that we do and is the basis through which we ensure that we educate the whole child and ensure spiritual and academic progress.
+Our Christian vision sets the ethos at Farncombe, informing all that we do and is the basis through which we educate the whole child and ensure spiritual and academic progress.

 We are supported well by Guildford Diocese in fulfilling our Christian vision.
 To teach Religious Education we use the agreed syllabus 2017-2022 from Surrey SACRE: https://www.cofeguildford.org.uk/education/christian-distinctiveness/religious-education/revised-surrey-agreed-syllabus